-Group Discussions and the Part 2 of the Research Project have associated rubrics.
-To view the grading rubrics, please go to the "My Grades" link in your Blackboard course, and select View Rubric for the assignment.
+Only one assignment, Project 4, has an associated rubric.
+To view that grading rubric, please go to the "My Grades" link in your Blackboard course, and select View Rubric the assignment.

 Student Evaluation of Faculty and Course

 Students in all programs are given the opportunity to evaluate their courses and the faculty who teach them.
 Evaluations are most helpful when they are honest, fair, constructive, and pertinent to the class, clinical experience, or course.
 Faculty value student evaluations, and use student suggestions in making modifications in courses, labs and clinical experiences.
 Angelo State University uses the IDEA (Individual Development and Educational Assessment) system administered through Kansas State University for all course evaluations.
 The Office of Institutional Research and Assessment administers IDEA for the entire university, online and has established a policy whereby students can complete course evaluations free from coercion.
 The student learning outcomes emphasized in the class are: